raft-tech/TANF-app/tdp-admin/README.md

 ## Reference read-only list/detail pattern

-The first migrated surface is **User accounts**. `/dashboard` uses the supplied
-#5966 dashboard card layout with live, database-aggregated user counts.
-The other
-cards explicitly say **Not available yet** until their APIs are migrated; they do not report sample scan results, service health, or activity as live data.
+The first migrated surface is **User accounts**. `/dashboard` places live, database-aggregated user counts first, followed by the #5966 operational cards.
+The other cards explicitly say **Not available yet** until their APIs are migrated; they do not report sample scan results, service health, or activity as live data.